StatistikStadtZuerich/sszvis/docs/static/style-guide/annotations.md

 Determines whether the rangeRuler labels should be flipped (they default to the right side)

+#### `annotationRangeRuler.[reduceOverlap]`

+Determines whether overlapping labels should be avoided by moving them apart vertically (default).

+If set to `false`, labels are allowed to overlap.
+This can be be useful in charts with a lot of labels where moving them apart would move them outside the chart.
+In this case, it would be better to only show one label instead of all, though.

 ### sszvis.annotationRangeFlag

 The annotationRangeFlag creates a pair of dots which identify a specific vertical range of data, and a tooltipAnchor between them.
 Used here in the stacked area chart, but could also be used in other chart types that have several data series sharing the same vertical space, for example a multi-line chart.